fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 Fleet also lets you [assign users different levels of access](https://fleetdm.com/docs/using-fleet/permissions): Observer, Maintainer, and Admin.
 So, your Head of Security can create policies and assign them to different teams — preparing team leads to run queries for up-to-the-minute data on devices.
 Though that might not be necessary.
 Fleet policies automatically refresh every hour.

 Fleet policies, teams, and permissions empower employees at every level of your organization to share the responsibility of measuring compliance.
 With more hands on deck, reaching your goals will be a breeze.
+You can even enable [policy automations](https://fleetdm.com/docs/using-fleet/automations#policy-automations) that let you create tickets in external systems when a policy fails.

 <meta name="category" value="product">